dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/infiniband.rst

     * Passwords should contain at least one of each: Lowercase, uppercase and digits.

  * The inventory file should be a list of IPs separated by newlines.
-Check out the ``device_ip_list.yml`` section in `Sample Files <https://omnia-documentation.readthedocs.io/en/latest/samplefiles.html>`_
+Check out the ``switch_inventory`` section in `Sample Files <https://omnia-documentation.readthedocs.io/en/latest/samplefiles.html>`_